-On the southern slope of the mont Ventoux, Aroma’Plantes farm and organic distillery never fails to delight with their brand-new ways to discover lavender from every angle.
+On the southern slope of Mont Ventoux, Aroma’Plantes farm and organic distillery never fails to delight with their brand-new ways to discover lavender from every angle.
 As well as the “Plantotheque”, the Aromatic Bar and a range of interactive workshops, they have just this year introduced a “Galerie du Temps” (Gallery Through Time).

 The Gallery Through Time:

 The Liardet family has a long history in organic farming, cultivating herbs and einkorn wheat on the Sault plateau where lavender reigns supreme.

 Their “Galerie du Temps” is housed beneath the arched ceiling of a traditional stone sheep pen.
 Inside, visitors can explore different lavender-related crafts, illustrated using mannequins in costumes inspired by the 1900s.
 Here, a sickle is being sharpened; there, lavender is being trimmed; here, a traditional lavender wand is being fashioned to scent cupboards and wardrobes; and over there, an apothecary puts away a vial of lavender essential oil.
 These objects are former tools used by the family or have been sourced in local flea markets.
 Don’t miss this opportunity to step back a century, to the time of travelling knife-grinders and washerwomen.

 Good to know

 Don’t forget the many possibilities for a perfect summers’ day out for all the family: